Oluwasetemi/javascript-note/pages/error-handling.md

 <v-clicks>

-In JavaScript, you can create custom errors by extending the built-in `Error` class.
+<div>In JavaScript, you can create custom errors by extending the built-in <span class="text-red">Error</span> class.
 This allows you to define more specific types of errors with custom messages and additional properties.
-Custom errors are useful when you want to provide more context or handle specific types of errors in your code.
+Custom errors are useful when you want to provide more context or handle specific types of errors in your code.</div>

-- Basic custom error by extending the `Error` class
+- Basic custom error by extending the <span class="text-red">Error</span> class

 ```js{monaco-run} {autorun: false}
 class ValidationError extends Error {